A Longer Version of My Story

 In one of the art classes, my pastel paintings caught the attention of a classmate who happened to own a cafe.
 He asked me to hang my work there—as in, have a solo art exhibit.
 My first one.
 You can read about that harrowing-but-magical experience here.
 That was the first dance between me and my art and the public.

 Around that time I'd also begun teaching collage and mosaic classes with Claudia in her studio, for our friends and neighbors.
 Then I started an after school art club at work.
 I needed to see myself as an artist, and teaching was an entry point I could wrap my head around.
 Claudia was already known as a real artist, so I snuck in on her coattails and our neighborhood accepted it.
 And how would those grade school kids at work know that I wasn't really qualified to teach them art?
 This strategy worked well for shifting my mindset.

-However, life and cell division were still going on.
+However, life and cell division were still marching on.

 The cancerous mole showed up around the same time as the final divorce papers.
 It took a few more months and some nudging, though, (thanks, Ann and David!) before I had a dermatologist check it out .
 By then I was in the middle of my worst-ever year of teaching.
 When you’ve been doing the work you do for 18 years, you believe it should be getting easier, not harder.
-A badass group of five year-olds was bringing me to my knees.
+A group of five year-old badasses was bringing me to my knees.

 Well, I was a tough nut to crack, says the Universe.
 Not real quick at taking hints.
 I finally got the message, after having three melanomas removed, one after another, in 2007.
 I took a few weeks off from work and spent the downtime brainstorming a new career path.
-And doing the entire puzzle page of the Oakland Tribune each day, in my sweat pants.
+And doing the entire puzzle page of the Oakland Tribune each day at the kitchen table, in my sweat pants.

 From here, it would be great to say that a choir of angels appeared, “Aaaaaaaahhh!” and all was healed and life got easy and I re-entered that flow state, never to look back.